-Guitarist Timothy Shannon has performed throughout the country as a soloist, and in a variety of chamber music settings.
-His performance of the music of Villa Lobos has been described as “magical” and “inspired” (Jonathan Dunsby, Eastman School Of Music).
-He has collaborated with artists such as internationally acclaimed soprano Aprile Millo, guitarist Petar Kodzas, and is a founding member of the Rochester Guitar Duo.
+Guitarist Timothy Shannon has performed throughout the country as a soloist and in a variety of chamber music settings.
+His performance of the music of Villa Lobos has been described as “magical” and “inspired” (Jonathan Dunsby, Eastman School of Music).
+He has collaborated with artists such as internationally acclaimed soprano Aprile Millo and guitarist Petar Kodzas, and is a founding member of the Rochester Guitar Duo.

-Shannon currently teaches at Roberts Wesleyan College and The Hochstein School, both located in Rochester, NY.
-Since joining the faculty at Roberts Wesleyan, Shannon has established the RWC Guitar Ensemble and the Guitar Performance Program, where he integrates the study of Guitar Pedagogy and the history and literature of the guitar.
+Dr. Shannon currently teaches at Roberts Wesleyan University and The Hochstein School, both located in Rochester, NY.
+Since joining the faculty at Roberts Wesleyan, Dr. Shannon has established the RWC Guitar Ensemble and the Guitar Performance Program, where he integrates the study of guitar pedagogy and the history and literature of the guitar.

 2022 Faculty Service Award

 The Faculty Service Award was first given in 1990 to recognize the contributions of outstanding faculty members to the work of the Hochstein School.
 Nominations are solicited from the entire faculty, from a list of those who have completed at least five years of teaching at Hochstein.